TIOJ-INFOR-Online-Judge/tioj-judge/README.md

 ### Usage

-Set up the `/etc/tioj-judge.conf` configuration file:
+Set up the `/etc/tioj-judge.conf` configuration file, and then run `sudo tioj-judge` to start the judge.
+The configuration file format is as follows:

 ```
 tioj_url = https://url.to.tioj.web.server
 tioj_key = some_random_key
-parallel = 2
-fetch_interval = 1
+parallel = 1
 max_rss_per_task_mb = 2048
 max_output_per_task_mb = 1024
-max_submission_queue_size = 500
+max_submission_queue_size = 20
+time_multiplier = 1.0
 ```

-Run `sudo tioj-judge` to start the judge.
+- The indicated values except `tioj_url` and `tioj_key` are the default values.
+- `time_multiplier` is the ratio of the indicated time to the real time.
+Thus, the multiplier should be larger if the computer is faster, and smaller if the computer is slower.

 ### Docker Usage

 A Dockerfile is provided to run the judge easily.

-When running the docker, `--privileged --net=host --pid=host` must be given, and a file containing the fetch key should be mount into `/run/secrets/judge-key`.
+When running the docker, `--privileged --net=host --pid=host` must be given, and the fetch key should be given via environment variable `TIOJ_KEY`.

 ## Library